 Family reunions abroad differ from most of those convened at home.
 Often they are “sponsored” by grandparents who have the time to devote to the planning (and perhaps the supplemental funds to make it possible).
 Because of the exotic nature of the surroundings, external stimulation usually replaces, but may add to, the more familial atmosphere that exists at gatherings on home turf.
 Think of foreign reunions as enhanced get-togethers.
 If this difference has appeal, the next step is to accept the fact that they require much more planning and the answers to some important questions:

 Can everyone survive a week or two without TV while in some remote castle?
-Can Rollerbladers in the family do without a stretch of asphalt?
-How about teenage mall-wanderers, and little children who may miss their friends and playground?
+Can the gamers in the family do without a stretch of screen time?
+How about teenagers and little children both, who may miss their friends and complain of “boredom”?